Go Back

 About us

-Our mission is to create a future where every LGBTIQA+ forcibly displaced person not only survives but thrives, and where their rights and dignity are not just recognised but celebrated and protected.
+Our mission is to create a future where every LGBTIQA+ forcibly displaced person thrives, not only survives; where their experiences are recognised and celebrated; and their human rights are protected.

 We are the voice of LGBTIQA+ displacement.